-Passive ownership refers to any shareholder in a business that is not involved in the day-to-day decision making of the company’s operations.
-The shareholders may be involved in some high level corporate decisions that require shareholder votes, but never in daily operating decisions.
+Passive ownership refers to any shareholder in a business who is not involved in the day-to-day decision making of the company’s operations.
+The shareholders may be involved in some high-level corporate decisions that require shareholder votes, but not in daily operating decisions.

 Passive ownership mostly occurs when the owners have built a stable business and have efficient managers running the business.
 It allows them to get out of the day-to-day operations of the business and make themselves operationally irrelevant to the daily running of the company.
-The only input that the owners are required to provide is in making strategic decisions with regards to the critical decisions of the company and capital-intensive operations.
+The only input that the owners are required to provide is in making strategic decisions with regard to the critical decisions of the company, such as those concerning capital-intensive operations.

 Business will be more efficient

 Creating passive ownership starts by having the right systems in place to solve any problems that may arise.
-The systems include having reliable technology systems, customer service and competent managers who can make decisions on their own.
-The latter is most important since the managers will know what to do at specific times as long they know they have your backing as the business owner.
+The systems include having reliable technology systems, good customer service, and competent managers who can make decisions on their own.
+The latter is the most important since the managers will know what to do at specific times as long as they know they have your backing as the business owner.

 The business owner should also put in place an elaborate compensation system that motivates and keeps the managers in place.
-Also, once the owner delegates important responsibilities to key employees, the employer should not meddle in their responsibilities but instead support them even when they make mistakes.
+Also, once the owner delegates important responsibilities to key employees, the owner should not meddle in their responsibilities but, instead, support them, even when they make mistakes.

 Focus more on strategies rather than operations

-Engaging in the daily activities of the business means that the owner will lack time to participate in strategic goals that will define the operations of the business.
+Engaging in the daily activities of the business means that the owner will lack time to craft strategic goals that will define the future growth of the business.
 Business owners should learn to trust that their subordinates can take care of the business operations on their own.

 Spending too much time worrying about the day-to-day operations of the business may blur the big picture that the owners have about the future of the business.
-Focusing less on operations leaves more brain power to focus on strategic issues like new markets to venture in, how to grow the revenue, strategic acquisitions and probably plan the exit.
+Focusing less on operations leaves more brainpower to focus on strategic issues such as new markets to venture in, how to grow revenues, and strategic acquisitions.

 Makes business more attractive to buyers

-When buyers are contemplating acquiring new businesses, they consider their ability to run the business smoothly after the acquisition and continue generating revenues better than the original owners.
+When buyers are contemplating acquiring new businesses, they consider their ability to run the business smoothly after the acquisition and to generate higher revenues than the original owners did.
 Once the owners make themselves operationally irrelevant to the business, they demonstrate to potential buyers that the business can keep operating without the direct involvement of the owner.